Three Spanish Caminos

 WALKING BEFORE DAWN

-This was on my camino bucket list.
+This was on my Camino bucket list.
 On the Frances route in summer, some people get up at 5 am to start hiking before the sun makes things too hot.
-Also.
-It means they get to the Alburgue first!
+Also, it means they get to the Alburgue first!
 I was not into that, but a couple of days I got up at 7 am and was on the road before 7:30.
-Spain is in the wrong time zone, so in September dawn is 08:15 a.m.
+Spain is in the wrong time zone, so in September dawn is 8:15 a.m.
 It was a neat experience to leave town when the streets were deserted and walk through fields with only the light of my headlight, slowly watching the mist clear and the daylight coming back to the world.

 WHAT I LEARNED ON THE CAMINO